-Required Treatment Volume (ft3) = Area of New and Reconstructed Impervious Surface (ft2) x 0.5 (in) \div Volume Conversion Factor $\div 12$ (in/ft), or
+Required Treatment Volume (ft3) = Area of New and Reconstructed Impervious Surface (ft2) x 0.5 (in) $\div$ Volume Conversion Factor $\div 12$ (in/ft), or

-Required Treatment Volume (ft3) = Net increase in Impervious Surface (ft2) x 1.0 (in) \div Volume Conversion Factor \div 12 (in/ft)
+Required Treatment Volume (ft3) = Net increase in Impervious Surface (ft2) $\times 1.0$ (in) $\div$ Volume Conversion Factor $\div 12$ (in/ft)

-- (c) Infiltration Feasibility.
-The volume control criteria must be met, to the extent feasible, by one or more volume reduction practices including infiltration, rainwater reuse and harvesting, canopy interception and evapotranspiration, and other practices included in the MIDS calculator and the Minnesota Stormwater Manual.
+(c) Infiltration Feasibility.
+The volume control criteria must be met, to the extent feasible, by one or more volume reduction practices including infiltration, rainwater harvest and reuse, canopy interception and evapotranspiration, and other practices included in the MIDS calculator and the Minnesota Stormwater Manual.
 In assessing feasibility, the applicant must consider site design that allows the siting of effective volume reduction practices.
-If volume reduction is claimed infeasible, the applicant must document the basis for infeasibility. - (d) Alternative Compliance for Volume Control.
+If volume reduction is claimed infeasible, the applicant must document the basis for infeasibility.
+Volume reduction relying on infiltration may be deemed infeasible if it is not possible to meet the design standards stipulated by the MPCA Construction General Permit, Minnesota Stormwater Manual or Minnesota Department of Health guidance.

+(d) Alternative Compliance for Volume Control.
 If the stormwater volume control criteria is not fully met by a volume reduction practice, alternative management practices must be considered onsite to comply or partially comply with the criteria.
 The volume conversion factors for alternative management practices are as follows:

 BMP BMP Design Variation Volume Conversion Factor

 Infiltration Infiltration Feature 1.00

 Water Reuse Irrigation 1.00

 Enhanced Filtration Iron or other additive 0.70

 Biofiltration Underdrain 0.65

 Stormwater Wetlands Pond/Wetland 0.55

 Stormwater Ponds Multiple Pond 0.60

-Storillwater Policis Wet Pond 0.50
+Stormwater Fonds Wet Pond 0.50